Chuck Versus the Imported Hard Salami

 "Chuck Versus the Imported Hard Salami" is episode nine of the first season of Chuck.
-It aired on November 19, 2007.
+It aired on NBC on November 19, 2007.
 Chuck is ordered by General Beckman to take advantage of his new girlfriend, Lou, to get close to her smuggler ex-boyfriend, while Morgan looks for a girlfriend of his own.

 Plot summary

 Main Plot

 At a dock in Helsinki, Finland, a crane is loading a storage container for transport.
 The crane operator nearly drops his container and is warned by an armed man on the ground to be careful because the contents are live.
 Inside the crate, a clock is counting down, with 72 hours remaining.
 In Burbank, Chuck announces his intentions to break up with Sarah to Morgan, who doesn't believe him.
 Sarah arrives and the two discuss the situation in the Home Theater room.
 She doesn't believe the breakup is a good idea, but Chuck insists he needs a real relationship.
 Sarah relents, and begins to cry and leaves the store to sell the breakup.
-Back at Casey's apartment, Beckman expresses her concerns about the breakup, and is alarmed that Chuck is dating a civilian whom they have no information on.
+Back at Casey's apartment, Beckman expresses her concerns about the breakup, and is alarmed Chuck is dating a civilian on whom they have no information.
 Beckman demands more information on Lou (Rachel Bilson) before she can get too close, meanwhile, Chuck and Lou make out in the Herder while on a date.
 Lou takes him into the deli to make him a sandwich, where Chuck flashes on an invitation to a party at Club Ares, which is owned by Lou's Greek ex-boyfriend, Stavros Demetrios (Theo Alexander).

 Beckman informs the team that Stavros is part of the Demetrios smuggling family, and orders Chuck to use his relationship with Lou to get close to him and investigate a package they believe that the Demetrios family is bringing into the country.
 Chuck objects but has no choice, so he asks Lou about meeting Stavros, to head off any possible trouble with him later.
 Sarah and Casey fit Chuck with a listening device and an ear bug, and watch from the van while Chuck and Lou visit Club Ares.
 Lou introduces Chuck to Stavros, and the three retire to his VIP booth.
 Sarah is anxious about leaving Chuck in the club alone, but Casey implies her feelings for Chuck are more than professional.
 Sarah denies this, but when Stavros makes comments she hears as threatening, Sarah leaves the van to check on him.
 Lou sees her, and Chuck confronts Sarah for interfering.
 Lou gets upset and leaves, but before he can follow, Chuck flashes as Stavros' father Yari (John Kapelos) arrives.
 He tries to get back to the VIP booth where the two are meeting, but the bouncer blocks him.
 He leaves the listening device on a tray of drinks, heading into the booth and heads off to catch Lou before she can leave, but she departs in a cab.